TroyWilliams3687/documentos/en/documents/commands.md

     - Determine if the resource exists locally and report if it doesn't
 - Image URL check
     - Determine if the local image resource exists and report if it doesn't
+- YAML Block check
+    - Checks to see if the Markdown contains a valid YAML block
+    - Checks if the UUID is within the YAML block and has a value.
+    - Checks for duplicate UUID
+    - Checks for UUID that are not 36 characters long

 The `validate` option, requires the basic configuration file used for the system.
 Generally only the configuration for the system and not the ones specific to any output format is required.